mikedilger/mosaic-spec/docs/index.md

 <t>distributed</t> [<sup>rat</sup>](rationale.md#distributed)
 and
 <t>sovereign</t> [<sup>rat</sup>](rationale.md#sovereign)
-social application protocol for the Internet.
+social application base-layer specification for the Internet.

 Mosaic is meant to be an underlying unopinionated layer.
 Your opinionated social media application rides on top.